-I may not recall much about the music program at my elementary school, but I have vivid memories of the junior high program, mostly because of a teacher named Don Nelligan.
+I have vivid memories of my junior high school music program, mostly because of a teacher named Don Nelligan.
 He was tall and lanky, with straight brown hair that stuck up on the sides and one of the most amazing upper lips I’ve ever seen.
 Broad, flat, and long, his lip was like a miniature first baseman’s mitt.
 It was the perfect shape for playing a trombone, which was something Mr. Nelligan did quite well.
 I never could figure out whether he played the trombone because his lip was shaped that way, or whether his lip was shaped that way because he played the trombone.

 I think Mr. Nelligan would have preferred to make his living making music instead of teaching it, but for one reason or another that hadn’t worked out.
 I met a lot of people like that over the years.
 Typically they were good players whose lives growing up had revolved around music and who assumed things would always be that way.
 When they graduated high school, they played a few jobs here and there, until slowly it dawned on them that they were good but not quite good enough to make a living at it.